Shippers suspend weekend cargo loading at U.S. West Coast ports

 It said vessel loading and unloading operations were scheduled to resume on Monday, while yard operations - moving unloaded cargo containers for truck and rail delivery to customers - would continue at terminal operators’ discretion.

-The union, insisting the parties were near a settlement in the federally mediated talks, branded the shippers’ move another act of public posturing that distracted from negotiations.
+The union, insisting the two sides were close to reaching a settlement, branded the shippers’ move as another act of public posturing that would distract from the talks.

-Two days earlier, the PMA’s chief executive, James McKenna, warned that ports plagued by worsening cargo congestion were nearing the point of complete gridlock.
+News of the weekend suspension came two days after the PMA’s chief executive, James McKenna, warned that ports plagued by severe cargo congestion in recent months were nearing the point of complete gridlock.

-The companies have repeatedly accused the union of orchestrating work slowdowns to gain leverage in negotiations that have dragged on for nine months
+The companies have repeatedly accused the union of orchestrating work slowdowns at the ports to gain leverage in contract negotiations that have dragged on for nine months

 “Closing down the ports over the weekend is a crazy way to do business because it’s hurting customers and adding to the already serious congestion crisis that the industry has created,” union spokesman Craig Merrilees said.
 “We can’t afford to be distracted by gimmicks and games.”

-The congestion has been most pronounced at the ports of Los Angeles and Long Beach, the nation’s two busiest cargo container hubs, where more than 20 freighters have been left idled at anchor each of the past few days, waiting for berths to open.

-The National Retail Federation urged the parties on Friday to cease the “escalating rhetoric, the threats, the dueling press releases” in order to find common ground.

-The last time dockworkers’ contract negotiations led to a full shutdown of the West Coast ports was in 2002, when the companies imposed a lockout that was lifted 10 days later under a court order sought by President George W. Bush.
+The last time dockworkers’ contract negotiations led to a full shutdown of the West Coast ports was in 2002, when the companies imposed a lockout that was lifted 10 days later under a court order sought by President George W. Bush as he invoked the 1947 Taft-Hartley Act.

 Then as now, the companies accused the unions of instigating work slowdowns, and the union blamed management.

-The PMA has estimated that the 2002 lockout caused $15.6 billion in economic losses.
-When it ended, some 200 freighters were waiting at anchor to be unloaded.
+The PMA has estimated that the 2002 lockout cost $15.6 billion in economic losses.